flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeProtectedResource
-### Returns information about a saved resource, including the last time it was backed-up, its Amazon Resource Name (ARN), and the AWS service type of the saved resource.
+> Returns information about a saved resource, including the last time it was backed-up, its Amazon Resource Name (ARN), and the AWS service type of the saved resource.<br/>

 #### Input Parameters
 * `resourceArn` - _required_